HarrierPanels/sql/mysql/README.md

 - Production Team
   - Live LAMP server (AWS EC2)

-The process will start as a Crontab job ([see below](#shell)) - a Shell script started on an horly bases.
+The process will start as a Crontab job ([see below](#shell)) - a Shell script started on an hourly basis.
 It could be more or less frequent.
 The Shell script will also create a temporary folder for Terraform & Ansible.

 The whole process has 4 stages: Pre-Build - the infrastracture for Jenkins is created & configured by Terraform & Ansible.
 First Terraform will create a subnet as well as security group and then attach them to a newly created EC2 instance.
 It also creates a security group for the AWS EC2 Plugin:
 ```